-Second, it was based on retirement savings and is only meant to last three decades, the estimated life expectancy from traditional “retirement age” to death.
+Second, this safe withdrawal rate was based on retirement savings and is only meant to last three decades, the estimated life expectancy from traditional “retirement age” to death.

-If you’re looking for to reach financial independence before retirement and be truly financially free, you’ll want to start to create passive income earlier in life.
+If you’re looking for to reach financial independence and be financially free before retirement and be truly financially free, you’ll want to start to create passive income earlier in life.
 You can retire early at your current lifestyle – or better – when you’re truly financial independent.

 Increasing Your Financial Independence Number

-So now that you’ve got your eye on the number, how do you increase it?
+So now that you’ve got your eye on the number (Good job, you financial samurai!) how do you increase it?